 You took a quiz and found out you’re an introvert.
 This was life-changing.
 Now you have a new way of understanding yourself and how you relate to the world.
 Some articles describe you with frightening accuracy: you like spending time alone, prefer calm environments, and think deeply.
 You’d rather text than call.
 Yet other articles don’t resonate with you at all.
 You don’t sit home alone every weekend watching Netflix in your pajamas.
 You have a lot of friends, and sometimes you like to party.
 You start to wonder… could I be an “extroverted introvert”?
 Wait, am I an introvert AT ALL?

-You probably are an introvert — but you’re an outgoing introvert.
+You probably are an introvert — but you’re an outgoing introvert (sometimes called an ambivert).
 Introversion and extroversion are not black and white.
 Think of the two personality traits as being on a spectrum:

 - Some people fall closer to the extreme ends, making them either very introverted or very extroverted.